The Glauber model and flow analysis with Pb-Pb collisions at $ \sqrt{s_{\rm NN}}$=2.76 TeV: Abstract

 \section{Abstract}

-In this paper we present data analysis on Pb-Pb collisions at $\sqrt{s_{\rm NN}}$=2.76 TeV with centrality $40\%-50\%$.
-We present introduction and simulation results of the Glauber model, which shed light on the initial geometric configuration of heavy ion collisions.
+This work presents data analysis on Pb-Pb collisions with $\sqrt{s_{\rm NN}}$=2.76 TeV in centrality $40\%-50\%$.
+We present introduction and Monte-Carlo simulation results of the Glauber model, which shed light on the initial geometric configuration of heavy ion collisions.
 Three-dimensional correlation function is plotted, and Fourier decomposition is carried out in order to obtain elliptic flow.
 Based on the assumption that non-flow effect is less prominent in long-range area, we separate it from the second Fourier decomposition of two-particle correlation function by making polynomial curve fitting.